From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 The idea is to run analytics to determine which among your ads yield the most ROI.
 You can then rationalize your future budgets.

-You need to remember the three primary factors for how Facebook will present your ads to your target audience:
+You need to remember the three primary factors for how Facebook will present your ads to your target/custom audiences:

 There is a reason why Facebook created the Lowest Cost option, and it is ideal for: